 The parent/guardian is responsible to notify the school via written excuse or telephone contact before 9:00 a.m. that stipulates the cause of the absence and sufficiently details illnesses or symptoms as is required to complete weekly reports for the Scott County Health Department.
+Typically, two symptoms are required.
 The school shall contact the parent/guardian if such notification is not received.
 If the school is unable to communicate with a parent/guardian, the student's absence will be unexcused.